Skip to content

 Suggested Starting Points

-For most users, the following pretrained GAN models are recommended as starting points:
+For first use, the following pretrained GAN models are recommended:

 • random_dense_feature — standard dense baseline